Nyawira-Wachira/Blog-It/README.md

 ## Description

-Blog-It is a flask application that deals with blog posts.
+Blog-It is a flask application that enables users to view blog posts and comment on them.
 It displays blog posts on the homepage and a comment section where users comment on each post.
-The app allows users to view random quotes in the quotes page on each reload as it utilises a quotes api.
-Blog-It allows users to create their own blog posts on condition that they have signed up and logged into their accounts.
-On sign up and login, the app enables users to access a user profile page that displays the username and other user details and allows users to update their profile including changing their profile picture.
-The app allows users to update and delete posts, to add and delete comments and to edit their profile in the user profile page.
+The app utilises sqalchemy which stores user information and allows users to view random quotes in the quotes page on each reload as it utilises a quotes api.
+Blog-It through WTforms and the Login Manager enables registered users to login to their user accounts, and new users to create accounts through sign up.
+On Login, users are able to access a user profile page that displays the username and other user details and allows users to update their profile including changing their profile picture.
+Users are also able to create their own blog posts and comment on other posts.

 ## Installation Requirements
 * python version 3
 * pip
 * flask
 * Wtforms
-* flask-login
-*
+* SQLAlchemy
 * The virtual environment

 ## Setup
   To set up this application:

 * Fork this repository to your github account.
 * Open the terminal on your pc and navigate to the specific folder location that you want this directory to be stored.
 * Clone the forked repository in your account to the specific folder chosen, through the git clone command.
 * Navigate to the specific location you cloned the project into.
 * Open the Blog-It project using vs code using command code . or atom . depending on the IDE you're using.
 * Activate the virtual environment.
+*
+## Running the Application

+* To run the application, open the cloned file in terminal and run the following command:

+        $ python3 wsgi.py

+## Technologies Used
+Technologies used in the development of this project include:

+* Python3.8
+* Flask
+* Bootstrap
+* HTML
+* CSS
+* Sqlalchemy

+## Known Bugs
+There are currently no known bugs.

+## Support and contact details
+If the application malfunctions or develops a problem, feel free to contact me through email at abigailwachira@gmail.com

+### License

+This project is under the: